PuntoCommerce/marketing-cloud-connector/doc/doc2/1_0_Project_Overview.md

 ### Simple Email Sending Implementation

-To support triggering MC emails, we replace the current email logic within various locations of SiteGenesis with the Marketing Cloud alternative.
+To support triggering MC emails, we replace the current email logic within various locations of the Reference Architecture with the Marketing Cloud alternative.
 This is only an alternative, so we still need to support standard email execution.

 **Simple Email Hook Implementation**